nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **Onboard LEDs**

 The Dev board provides ten onboard LEDs to make testing the GPIOs easy without having to wire anything up.
 Eight of these LEDs are connected to digital I/O pins that can be turned on and off with standard Linux sysfs commands.

-These are pins CSIDO to CSID7 which are seen as 132 - 139 in sysfs.
+* Pins CSIDO - CSID7 which are seen as 132 - 139 in sysfs.

 **Blinkenlights Image**

 To start with an example that demos the eight I/Os and two PWM onboard LEDs [flash C.H.I.P.
 Pro Dev Kit with our Blinkenlights](https://docs.getchip.com/chip_pro_devkit.html#examples) image and [view the example scripts](https://docs.getchip.com/chip_pro_devkit.html#edit-buildroot-examples) using the command-line editor Vi.

-**LED on, LED off Example**
+**Turn LED On and Off**

 Follow along to turn on and off the LED attached to PE4.